ccnmtl/hound/README.md

 8 hours, then every 24 hours thereafter.
 Finally, you will get an email when the metric has recovered.

+### Dependencies

+1. Obviously enough, hound need a running graphite server, accessible via network.
+2. In addition, an SMTP host is necessary (without authentication or encryption) to send the emails out.

+### Usage

+1. Edit the file `run.sh` with the correct values for your use.
+2. run `./run.sh` (preferrably in a detachable session or with `nohup`)

 ### Configuration

-* `GraphiteBase`, `EmailFrom`, and `EmailTo` should all be obvious
+The main configuration happens (as noted above) in `run.sh`.

 * `CheckInterval` is how many minutes to wait between checks
 * `GlobalThrottle` is the maximum number of alerts that Hound will send in a cycle.
 Ie, if there's a major network outage and all the metrics start failing, you want to stop it once you've figured that out.
 Once this threshold is passed, Hound sends just one more message saying how many metrics are failing.

+The rest of the values in this file should be self-explanatory.

+The alerts configuration is set in `config.json` (by default - it is passed as an argument to `hound` in `run.sh`).

 Each Alert has: